-Employers attend fairs because they get to meet a variety of students from all academic backgrounds in one place and make a personal connection.
+Employers attend career fairs because they get to meet a variety of students from all academic backgrounds in one place.
 You should attend because it would otherwise be almost impossible for you to meet so many prospective employers from across the country at once.
-If you perform well and understand the value in making a good impression at a career fair, it can open up opportunities that are hard to come by when you are just another application coming in from over the internet.
+This is your shot to not just be another application on the internet, but to instead make an impression.

 Beyond the obvious reasons of looking for an internship or a job, also consider attending a career fair as a chance to learn about companies and professions that you may not have previously considered, get advice from company recruiters on how to stand out, and to network.